Skip to content

 Use cases

-1. When you have users who need to access a resource (an area of your application, or an API)
+1. When users need access to specific resources (such as a section of your application or an API) and you want to manage that access.

 Let's view those in more details.